 Does E.W.
 Scripps Have A Good ROCE?

-ROCE can be useful when making comparisons, such as between similar companies.
+When making comparisons between similar businesses, investors may find ROCE useful.
 We can see E.W.
-Scripps’s ROCE is meaningfully below the Media industry average of 8.3%.
-This performance could be negative if sustained, as it suggests the business may underperform its industry.
-Putting aside E.W.
-Scripps’s performance relative to its industry, its ROCE in absolute terms is poor – considering the risk of owning stocks compared to government bonds.
+Scripps's ROCE is meaningfully below the Media industry average of 8.9%.
+This performance is not ideal, as it suggests the company may not be deploying its capital as effectively as some competitors.
+Regardless of how E.W.
+Scripps stacks up against its industry, its ROCE in absolute terms is quite low (especially compared to a bank account).
 It is likely that there are more attractive prospects out there.

+Do E.W.
+Scripps's Current Liabilities Skew Its ROCE?

 E.W.
-Scripps’s Current Liabilities And Their Impact On Its ROCE
+Scripps has total assets of US$3.0b and current liabilities of US$219m.
+Therefore its current liabilities are equivalent to approximately 7.2% of its total assets.
 E.W.
-Scripps has total liabilities of US$210m and total assets of US$2.1b.
-As a result, its current liabilities are equal to approximately 10% of its total assets.
-This is a modest level of current liabilities, which will have a limited impact on the ROCE.
+Scripps has very few current liabilities, which have a minimal effect on its already low ROCE.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.